naturally-intelligent/godot-calm-button/README.md

 # godot-calm-button
 ### A Calm Texture Button for Godot 3+

-Included is a scene for a widget that inherits TextureRect.
-It's 'calmer' than the regular TextureRect.
+Included is a scene for a widget that inherits TextureButton.
+It's 'calmer' than the regular TextureButton.

 ![Calm Button Project](https://i.imgur.com/4haHDzR.png)